 “The nice thing about this point in history,” she says, “is that it really has boiled down to compass versus culture.
 Your inner compass is now more important than ever because the culture that tells us what we’re supposed to be is fragmenting.”

-Beck believes the jobs that once gave us prestige and opportunities to rise through a hierarchy are much rarer, thanks to a culture that is placing increasing value on flexibility and self-expression.
+Beck believes the jobs that once gave us prestige and opportunities to rise through a hierarchy are much rarer, thanks to a culture that is placing increasing value on flexibility.
 “It gives you an opportunity to stop following the culture and start following your inner compass,” she says.
 “The car crash did that to you, but for a lot of people it’s just a dissolution of other things in the social universe.
 Industry, jobs, even families are less cohesive than they used to be.
 And all those are sort of little car wrecks for the mind.”

 Whether the life around us begins to fit too snugly or we have a sudden moment of clarity, the question becomes: How do we listen to our inner compass?